-diagram sets out how gross expenditure is split by type.
-Other service expenses cover the running costs of excluding employees, services and therefore include the cost of suppliers and contractors, together with monies paid out to schools and benefit claimants.
+This diagram sets out how gross expenditure is split by type.
+Other service expenses cover the running costs of services excluding employees, and therefore include the cost of suppliers and contractors, together with monies paid out to schools and benefit claimants.
 Other expenses covers a number of accounting charges put through the income and expenditure statement, only to be reversed under statutory regulations.